Updated: Sep 24

 During the early days of the pandemic I came across a band called Solid Space whose only album, Space Museum, quickly became a quarantine favorite.
 After ordering the vinyl I finally decided to do some research, which is when I learned about Dark Entries Records.
 Founded by Josh Cheon in 2009, it’s main goal is to re-release DIY music from the 1980’s in an effort to preserve and re-introduce younger generations to affordable vinyl from the days of Siouxsie and the Banshees and Clan of Xymox.
-Named after the first 7” from Bauhaus, Dark Entries has re-released music from bands like Eleven Pond, Art Fine, Maxx Mann and Patrick Cowley.
-In addition to reviving underground 80’s music, they have also co-compiled a list of more than 2,500 black musicians and people behind the scenes available on their Instagram.
+Named after Bauhaus' first 7", Dark Entries has re-released music from bands like Eleven Pond, Art Fine, Maxx Mann and Patrick Cowley.
+In addition to reviving underground 80’s music, they have also co-compiled a list of more than 2,500 POC musicians and people behind the scenes available on their Instagram.
 Below is the conversation we had on the label’s founding, Josh’s background in music and the time he tracked someone down using an old porn tape.

 What inspired you to start Dark Entries?

 I remember asking my roommate who had a label in the early 2000’s about how to start a record label, and he pointed me towards all of these resources for vinyl pressing, mastering, having jackets made, etc. In 2006, I met Phil Maier who runs the blog called A Viable Commercial.
 I bought a record on eBay off him and he dropped it off at my house and immediately we clicked and became friends.
 He then pushed me to look at his post on Eleven Pond where one of the band members left a comment about wanting to make a reissue.
 So I contacted the band and drew up an agreement.
 Then Jeff Gallea from the band drove up from LA and helped me silk screen the first edition.
-My original plan was to release a reissue then a new release, alternating with reissues on odd numbers and new releases on even numbers.
-And this was the way it was with my first release, Eleven Pond and my second, Death Domain, and my third release Second Decay, but then I realized that there weren’t enough new artists for me to release, and that I had a dearth of archival stuff to get to, so I just kept going with the archival stuff.
+My original plan for Dark Entries was to release a reissue then a new release, alternating with reissues on odd numbers and new releases on even numbers.
+This was the way it was with my first release, Eleven Pond and my second, Death Domain, and my third release Second Decay, but then I realized that there weren’t enough new artists for me to release, and that I had a dearth of archival stuff to get to, so I just kept going with the archival stuff.

 Tell us a bit about The Bank, the Goth club in New York you used to frequent, and how that influenced your decision to bring darkwave to San Francisco.